 We understand the industry is segregated with some small groups working together while others seeing outsiders as the enemy.
 We know groups have sabotaged other groups whether it be to try and win students, government programs, Olympic bids or sponsors.
 This mentality may work occasionally for some individuals but it just doesn’t work for the long term growth of the industry.
 Our industry can keep doing the same thing and others sports will keep growing around us.
 Or we can do something we should have done a long time ago, work together.

 We really don’t know if the industry is ready for this as it has spent the last 60+ years (modern day martial arts industry) fighting amongst itself.
 Perhaps it is ready for change especially this type of change when most of the work is done and the rewards are so big and far reaching.

 If you think it is a good idea register now, if you think it is a great idea tell your colleagues to register too and call us to tell us why.
-If you think this is full of crap and its just more visionaries with no hope, think about one person who has already done more than most.
-Graham Slater has steered Martial Arts Australia from 6 schools in 1993 to helping reduce the operating costs over 3000 clubs in 2013.
+If you think this has no hope of eventuating, think about one person who has already done more than most.
+Graham Slater has steered Martial Arts Australia from 6 schools in 1993 to helping reduce the operating costs over 3000 clubs in 2013 and now (2020) has a network of 8000+ businesses.
 Graham is sharing his success and experience with the industry so everyone can benefit.

 First of all we are looking for Martial Arts Masters and Presidents (Committee Members) of all associations to register with the Martial Arts Council Australia.
 We don’t want to be seen as excluding anyone person, styles or association so you must put your hand up.
 Everyone can register for free but only two people from each association will have voting / discussion rights to make it fair and easier to make decisions.